-Section A, page 1, is for figuring casualty or theft gains and losses to property that is not used in a trade or business or for income-producing purposes.
+Use Section A to figure casualty or theft gains and losses for property that is not used in a trade or business or for income-producing purposes.

-Section B, page 2, is for figuring casualty or theft gains and losses to property that is used in a trade or business or for income-producing purposes.
+Use Section B to figure casualty or theft gains and losses for property that is used in a trade or business or for income-producing purposes.

-If property is partly used in a trade or business, and partly for personal purposes, such as a personal home with a rental unit, figure the personal part in Section A and the business part in Section B.
+If property is used partly in a trade or business and partly for personal purposes, such as a personal home with a rental unit, figure the personal part in Section A and the business part in Section B.